-It’s time to talk edibles.
+It’s time to talk best strains for edibles.
 Whether you want to make infused brownies, cocktails, or an Italian pasta dish, there’s still one thing left to consider: which strain to use!
 In this article, we’ll tackle the various factors you should consider when making marijuana edibles, then clue you in on what we consider to be the best strains for them.

-The Difference Between Smoking Weed And Eating It
+The Difference Between Eating Weed and Smoking It

 There are a few things to keep in mind when picking out a strain for your edibles.
 Do you want a Sativa or an Indica effect?
-What about the potency, cannabinoids and terpenes?
+What about the potency, cannabinoids, and terpenes?
 Knowing what you want will help you narrow down what strain is best for you.

-Picking The Perfect Potency
+Picking the Perfect Potency

-It’s important to know the cannabinoid content (THC and CBD) of the weed you’re working with before you get started so that you can more precisely measure how strong your edibles are going to be.
+It’s important to know the cannabinoid content (THC and CBD) of the weed you’re working with before you get started so you can properly measure how strong your edibles are going to be.
 This really depends on the potency you’re seeking.
 If you’re a novice to edibles, it’s not a bad idea to make some low-dose edibles so you don’t get high out of your mind.
-And did you know that edibles can be made with not just cannabis flowers, but also other parts of the plant like the leaves or even stems (which still contain THC, just not as much as the buds)?
+And did you know that edibles can be made not just with cannabis flowers, but also other parts of the plant like the leaves or even stems (which still contain THC, just not as much as the buds)?

-Sativa Vs. Indica Edibles: What’s The Difference?
+Sativa vs. Indica Edibles: What’s the Difference?

-Terpenes Are Where The Flavor Is
+Terpenes are Where the Flavor is

 Terpenes are responsible for the different scents and flavors associated with weed.
-They develop in the trichomes of the buds and can be piney, fruity, herbal, citrusy or peppery.
+They develop in the trichomes of the buds and can be piney, fruity, herbal, citrusy, or peppery.
 Choosing the right strain for your edibles also means paying attention to the terpene profile present in the cannabis strain you want to use.
-Although many of the flavonoids and terpenes are destroyed when you decarb your weed, some of those attributes remain in the final product.
+Although many of the flavonoids and terpenes will be destroyed when you decarb your weed, some of those attributes will remain in the final product.
 For example, a fruity strain is going to be perfect for baking, while something more herbal and peppery might be better for an infused pasta dish.

 We’ve done the research and hand-picked the best strains for making edibles based on their effects and terpene profiles.
 That makes these strains not only great for smoking, but also ideal for cooking a variety of dishes.
 Let’s dive in.